January Is Cervical Cancer Awareness Month

 • Get regular screening

-• Get jabbed with the HPV vaccine
+• Get jabbed with HPV vaccine

 • Practice safe sex